Code of Conduct

 permission, of tests or other academic material belonging to a

 - The term “plagiarism” includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the buying or selling of term papers or other academic materials.

 - The term “cheating” includes, but is not limited to:

-- Dishonesty, forgery, alteration or misuse of college documents, records or identification; or knowingly furnishing false information to the district.
+- Dishonesty, forgery, alteration, or misuse of college documents, records, identification, key, or electronic device; or knowingly furnishing false information to the District.

-- Unauthorized entry upon or use of college or district facilities.
+- Unauthorized entry upon or use of District or college facilities.

 - Persistent, serious misconduct where other means of correction have failed to bring about proper conduct.

-- Violation of published WHCCD policies, rules or regulations, including those concerning student organization and the use of college facilities or the time, place and manner of public expression or distribution of materials.
+- Violation of published WHCCD policies, rules, or regulations, including those concerning student organization and the use of District or college facilities or the time, place, and manner of public expression or distribution or posting of materials.